Africa

 Explore the floral kingdom of South Africa on one of our tailor-made botanical & wildflower tours & holidays: part private tours & part self drive.
 In season (late July to mid Sep), start with a private tour to view the spectacular wildflowers of Namaqualand.
 Then fly to Cape Town to visit Kirstenbosch Botanical Gardens, Harold Porter (fynbos) & Karoo National Park (succulents).
 Finally visit the botanical gardens in Johannesburg & Pretoria.
 A Big Five safari is also included.

-Cape Town + Safari + Mauritius
+Cape Town + Cape Safari + Mauritius

 Cape Town Safari Holiday Mauritius Vacation Honeymoon All Inclusive